Full Barbarian Class Guide for 5e

 Skills: Choose two from Animal Handling, Athletics, Intimidation, Nature, Perception, and Survival

 Skills are a variable part of the game; their frequency of usage highly depends on a DM’s style of play.
 Admittedly though, this is a pretty good set of skills to choose from.
-Perception and Intimidation definitely stand above the rest, but just about any of these can actually be very impactful in the right hands and setting.

 Equipment